luizbgomide/sovereign/combat.md

 ### Charge (Special)

 Spend both your [Main Action](#main-action) and your [Move Action](#move-action) to move up to twice your normal movement rate in a straight line, making a melee or thrown ranged attack at the end of it with a +2 bonus to hit.
-You must be able to charge at least 3 meters to build up sufficient momentum and you suffer a -2 penalty to your AC until the end of the round.
+You must be able to charge at least 5' to build up sufficient momentum and you suffer a -2 penalty to your AC until the end of the round.

 If you start your movement adjacent to an armed melee combatant, they get a free melee attack against you as you flee.
 To avoid this, you must Disengage first.